perch733/shortIdx/README.md

 ## Métodos / methods
 ```
-ShortIdx() , RandomIdx()
+ShortIdx() , RandomIdx(), ShuffleX()
 ```

 ## ShortIdx()

-Es una librería que genera id de manera aleatoria hecha en javascript, por defecto su longitud es de 9. / It is a library that generates id randomly made in javascript, by default its length is 9.
+Es una función que genera id de manera aleatoria hecha en javascript, por defecto su longitud es de 9. / It is a library that generates id randomly made in javascript, by default its length is 9.

 los caracteres usados son los siguientes / the characters used are the following